Our tour of Cusco the former capital of the Inca Empire

 With Cusco sitting at 8,000 feet above sea level, climbing the endless array of steep stairs soon had us winded.
 If you find climbing stairs a difficult undertaking, then you might think twice before heading up these steps.
 One of the good things about making the climb is that you not only get a great view looking back down the hill, but you also get to see many of the ancient Inca ruins that make up the foundations of the homes like those in this picture.

-A photo opportunity presented itself about midway up the stairway when this young girl with her goat asked us to take her picture.
-The break in our climb was more then appreciated, and the little girl was happy to receive some small change.
+A photo opportunity presented itself about midway up the stairway when this young girl with her goat asked us to take her photo.
+The break in our climb was more than appreciated, and the little girl was happy to receive some small change.

 Climbing the stairway was an effort for us, but a local man was speedily making his way up the stairs behind us.
 Delivery people take it in stride as they deliver goods to the shops and restaurants on this hill.
 They didn’t, however, stop to appreciate the view of Cusco’s city centre.